 Minimum Advertised Pricing (MAP) is a best practice for manufacturers looking to maintain their profit margins and brands.
 A MAP price is the minimum price that businesses will allow its resellers to advertise their products.

-But it can also uphold the manufacturer’s brand image over time, as consistently low prices tend to foster a perception of lower quality.
+But this strategy can also uphold the manufacturer’s brand image over time, as consistently low prices tend to foster a perception of lower quality.
 An impression of lower quality can eventually degrade customer loyalty and retention, which would impact revenue growth without an expensive and time-consuming rebranding campaign.
 So investing in a well-thought-out MAP policy can not only save a business money in the long run, but can also set the stage for ongoing profitability and strong competitive positioning.

 In order to consistently uphold its MAP policy, a business needs to understand what to look for in a MAP violation, automate monitoring and reporting of MAP offenses, and track MAP offenders.
 This is now more important than ever in this ecommerce era.

 Identifying MAP Violations